Hector-S/MemCON/README.md

 Then you can simulate the file (it will ask for an output file name).

+You can also change the program's settings which can also be toggled via command line arguments.

 Finally you can quit when done.

 **---| Command Line Arguments |---**

-"-f 'File_Name'" = Will load the file whose name you give.
+"-f 'File_Name'" = Will select the given file name for simulating.

 "-d" = Enable debug mode.